On This Page

 - Encourage car sharing by providing priority car-parks and/or free-parking for car-sharing vehicles

-What can the councils do to manage congestion?
+What can the councils do to reduce traffic congestion?

 - Prioritise walk-ability at the street level